ARTICLES

 The evening primrose is one of the eight flowers that bloom at night

-Evening Primrose by @naturfotografie_obermain
+Evening primrose by @naturfotografie_obermain

 8. Queen of the Night Cactus (Cereus Hildmannianus)

-The Queen of the Night cactus is a flowering variety native to North America's Sonoran Desert.
+The Queen of the Night Cactus is a flowering variety native to North America's Sonoran Desert.
 Their white or yellow blossoms are large and trumpet-shaped and sit in stark contrast to the tough, prickly cactus exterior.
 The plant is pollinated by nocturnal animals, such as bats and moths.
 The flowers open at night and emit a sweet fragrance that attracts these animals.
 The animals then transfer pollen from one flower to another, allowing the plant to reproduce.
 Chances are, you've seen this cactus and had no idea its real beauty was best seen at night.

-Queen of the Night cactus by @mrbranny
+Queen of the Night in full bloom

 The Magic Starts at Moonlight

-One thing is for sure—walking around a garden can provide a reprieve and escape from daily life; it is transportive.
-And so much has been written and said about the magic of gardens in the moonlight—in songs, poems, books, and theater.
+One thing is for sure – walking around a garden can provide a reprieve and escape from daily life; it is transportive.
+And so much has been written and said about the magic of gardens in the moonlight – in songs, poems, books, and theater.
 Furthermore, these beauties keep pollinators busy when the sun goes down, which is good for all of us!

 YOU MAY ALSO LIKE